zestsoftware/zest.emailhider/zest/emailhider/README.txt

 Dependencies
 ------------

-This package does not rely on other packages.
+This package depends on kss.plugin.cacheability to use GET requests instead of POST.
+Don't forget to add kss.plugin.cacheability to the zcml directive of your instance.

 Overview